 Meanwhile, their stomach can also be affected in a variety of different ways.
 Peripheral neuropathy can also affect the digestive system and the intestines.
 This can lead to frequent diarrhea and loose stools, with possible dehydration.
 On the other hand, some may experience constipation.

 Meanwhile, the digestive tract and throat can swell, and they can become numb as well.
 This can make it difficult to eat properly or to swallow food.
 In the worst case scenario, this can be life-threatening.
 While this is incredibly rare, it is still important that you are aware of this potential situation, so that you can avoid it before it gets too late.

 Some people also experience irregular heartbeat, or they may have panic attacks and find it difficult to breathe.
 While it may be a simple panic attic, it can also be a symptom of neuropathy.
 It is best to never take any chances and to seek medical advice immediately.
 If you are wondering how bad peripheral neuropathy can get, the real answer is that it can get very bad indeed.
 In fact, it can be lethal.

 However, you don’t need to find yourself in that situation.
 It is hard, if not impossible, to reverse this nerve condition in full, but you can reverse the damage to some of the nerve cells, thereby making your overall condition better.
-You can also treat neuropathy with medication, while committing to eating a healthy diet, consuming the right nutritional supplements, and getting plenty of exercise.
+You can also treat neuropathy with prescription medications such as antidepressants or anticonvulsants, while committing to eating a healthy diet, consuming the right nutritional vitamins, herbs, and supplements, and getting plenty of exercise.
+Nerve Renew is a high quality supplement with a great reputation online and amongst customers that has clinically studied ingredients in the proper dosages.
+It may be worth asking your doctor about giving a try.
 In so doing, you will significantly reduce the chances of things truly getting that bad.